 Children completed a knowledge assessment prior to and immediately following the observation study.
-Their responses were scored for evidence of what children noticed and understood about the entities and activities that comprise pollination.
-We begin this analysis by asking whether differences in children's knowledge were associated with differences in parent knowledge.
-A two-way ANOVA for children's pre interview summary scores found a significant main effect for parent knowledge, F(1, 74) = 13.08, p < .01, d = .78.
-Because children with parents in the high knowledge group scored higher (M = 17, SD = 4.52) on average than children with parents in the low knowledge group (M = 14, SD = 3.02), a series of two-way ANCOVA analyses for post interview scores were used, in which pre interview scores functioned as the covariate to adjust for these differences.
+Their responses were scored for evidence of what children noticed and understood about the entities and activities that make up pollination.
+We began this analysis by asking whether differences in children's knowledge were associated with differences in parent knowledge.
+A two-way ANOVA for children's preinterview summary scores found a significant main effect for parent knowledge, F(1, 74) = 13.08, p < .01, d = 0.78.
+Because children with parents in the high-knowledge group scored higher (M = 17, SD = 4.52) on average than children with parents in the low-knowledge group (M = 14, SD = 3.02), a series of two-way analyses of covariance for postinterview scores were used in which preinterview scores functioned as the covariate to adjust for these differences.

 We then asked whether children's knowledge scores changed in response to any of the study's conditions and activities.
-Overall, the post interview scores were not significantly different between conditions.
-(See Table 1 for unadjusted pre and post interview means.)
-A two-way ANCOVA for summary scores yielded no significant effects for treatment, F(1, 73) = .76, p > .05, nor for parent knowledge, F(1, 73) = .09, p > .05.
+Overall, the postinterview scores were not significantly different between conditions.
+(See Table 1 for unadjusted pre- and postinterview means.)
+A two-way analysis of covariance for summary scores yielded no significant effects for treatment or for parent knowledge: treatment, F(1, 73) = 0.76, p > .05; parent knowledge, F(1, 73) = 0.09, p > .05.